tedee-com/tedee-api-doc/docs/source/webhooks/bell-button-pressed.rst

 Bell button pressed
 ====================================

 Webhook triggers when bell button is pressed on the keypad connected to the lock.
+This webhook is sent only to the users with at least Admin permissions on the lock.

 Body
 -------------